knalli/distributed-spring-context-events/README.md

 spring-context-event-sync
 =========================

-Demonstration of event object syncing between multiple Spring contexts via RabbitMQ (Proof-Of-Concept)
+Demonstration of event object syncing between multiple Spring contexts via RabbitMQ (Proof-Of-Concept).
+All events were be dispatched with Spring's ApplicationEventPublisher.

 # How to use
 Start the application with the `Main.java` found in the base package `de.knallisworld.springcontextsync`.
 You can start multiple instances in parallel.